Hi there, it's been a while, hasn't it?↑§

 Overall, I’d say that writing with GPT-2 is fun.
 But if you let it run off too far you’ll end up with some pretty weird stuff and tiny logical inconsistencies.

 For example, in Story 4, Alice was on her “hands and knees” according to GPT-2, but then she had also apparently been sitting on Bob’s lap for a long time as well.
+(My head-canon is that Alice was in the seiza position on Bob's lap.)

 This might just be a side-effect of using the 774M model instead of the 1558M/1.5B version, but NLP is extremely hard anyways.
 GPT-2 handled it amazingly.